formkiq/formkiq-client-sdk-java/docs/DocumentSearchApi.md

 Document search

-Document search query request; documents are searched primarily using a document tag key and optional tag value, or if Typesense is enabled, searches on the document path and versioned metadata is also available.
-An optional documentIds parameter is also available in the DocumentSearchBody to filter, with up to 100 documentIds accepted.
+Document search query request;   Supports searching DynamoDB for document(s) by a single TAG key and/or value.
+Value can be \&quot;exacted\&quot; or \&quot;begins_with\&quot; matched.
+Search can be filtered to only check certain documentIds (up to 100 documentIds accepted).
+If using Enteprise TagSchema Composite Keys feature then multiple tag(s) can be searched for.
+If Typesense is enabled, full text search is supported through the \&quot;text\&quot; parameter.
+Full text search will look for the text in the \&quot;content\&quot; and/or document \&quot;metadata\&quot;.
+See requestBody examples below for commmon examples.

 ### Example
 ```java